 The Deaf in Thailand speak Thai Sign Language (which is different from American Sign Language).
-There are regional dialects and each school has its own accent.
-But Deaf people from different parts of the country are able to understand each other with relative ease.
+There are regional dialects, and each school has its own accent.
+But Deaf people from different parts of the country can understand each other with relative ease.
 Many people have been exposed to ASL (via the internet and tourists) and some of the signs have become part of the local language.

 Deaf people tend to congregate around Deaf communities.
 Because most of their families do not sign, Deaf communities are more independent and have fewer family ties and responsibilities.
 Deaf people have their own culture and customs that differ from the hearing culture of their families because of the shared language with other Deaf people.
 However, Thai hearing culture has influenced Thai Deaf culture and there are many similarities.

 The largest population of Thai Deaf is found in Bangkok (the capital city).
 Big cities attract Deaf people because there are more job opportunities and larger Deaf communities.
 Chiang Mai also has a significant population and an active Deaf Association.
 Presently The Thailand Deaf Association is working to have a Deaf association in each of the 77 provinces.
 At this time there are only a handful of associations mostly located near large Deaf schools.

 If the family is poor and cannot afford to send their children to school, they will stay in their family's village, isolated from other Deaf people and never learning Thai Sign Language.
 This does happen occasionally in Thailand but in recent years, education is more affordable and so this happens less frequently.
 After graduating many students will not return to their village, but will instead move to Bangkok, Chiang Mai, or stay in the city where the Deaf school is to become a part of the community in and around the Deaf school.